Skip to main content

 Things to be aware of

-The agent writes up to 200 rows per WRITE_DATA operation before splitting into batches.
-For large data imports, pass your file via data_sources rather than describing the data in the prompt.
+• Output cap: 200 rows per WRITE_DATA before the agent splits into batches.
+Large data imports should stream via data_sources rather than embedding in the prompt.

-• No macros or VBA.
-The agent uses cell-level formulas only.
+• No macros / VBA.
+Cell-level formulas only.

-• Placeholder data is generated when the prompt asks for data the agent doesn’t have.
-The summary field in the response notes when this happens.
+• Placeholder data gets generated when the prompt asks for data the agent doesn’t have.
+It’ll note the choice in the summary field.